rerobots/docs/prelim.md

 A **workspace** is an abstraction of a collection of methods and materials for robotics experiments.
-Note that "experiments" is not only for basic or applied research, but it is also for routine engineering activities like continuous integration testing.
+Note that "experiments" is not only for basic or applied research, but it is also for routine engineering activities like
+<abbr title="continuous integration">CI</abbr> testing.

 Conceptually, there are three levels of refinement.
 A **workspace type** is the workspace in terms of essential features, such as the models of hardware and the